Lerold/CTF_SF25_LEDs/README.md

    - Verify the date/time format is correct (YYYY/MM/DD HH:MM:SS)
    - Check that the system time is correctly set
    - Ensure transmission times are in chronological order

+5. For LED count issues:
+   - Verify that the `SATELLITE_COUNT` in `led_controller.py` matches your actual number of LEDs
+   - Ensure all LED indices in webhook calls are within the valid range (0 to SATELLITE_COUNT-1)